 My independence is established by the Constitution Act 1975.
 My staff and I are independent of the council and the consolidated entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
-My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.
+My staff and I have also fulfilled our other ethical responsibilities

-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a